AgResearch/tardis/README.rst

    cluster.
 This means chunks that fail on the cluster can easily be re-run simply by executing the corresponding shell script.

+Installation

+Depedencies

+- kseq_split
+- there are a couple of features such as filtering sequences by length that require biopython - however for most use-cases tardis will run fine without biopython